 Kate Paesani is Director of CARLA and affiliate Associate Professor in the College of Liberal Arts at the University of Minnesota.
 A former French professor and language program director, she has delivered workshops and lectures across the United States on topics related to text-based teaching and learning, foreign language literacies development, and teacher professionalization.

-Mandy Menke is Assistant Professor of Hispanic Linguistics at the University of Minnesota.
+Mandy Menke is Associate Professor of Hispanic Linguistics at the University of Minnesota.
 She is a specialist in Spanish language acquisition by both child and adult learners and has delivered professional development workshops for university instructors and immersion teachers.